rolfedh/swarm/docs/reference/manage.md

 For more information and examples, see [Swarm filters](../scheduler/filters.md).

 ### `--host <ip>:<port>` or `-H <ip>:<port>` — listen to IP/socket
-Specify the network IP address and port number on which the manager listens for incoming messages.
-If you omit `<ip>`, the manager uses the default host IP number.
+Specify the IP address and port number to which the manager listens for incoming messages.
+If you omit `<ip>`, the manager uses the default host IP.

 The environment variable `--host` sets is `$SWARM_HOST`.
 <TBD - or is it the other way around?
 Can you assign the value of the environment variables to the options? >